simp/simp-doc/docs/user_guide/HOWTO/Changing_Puppet_Masters.rst

-.. _ug-howto-change-puppet-servers:
+.. _ug-howto-change-puppet-masters:

-HOWTO Change Puppet Servers
+HOWTO Change Puppet Masters
 ===========================

-It may be necessary to change the Puppet Server.
-To point a particular client to a new Puppet Server, follow the steps in the sections below.
+It may be necessary to change the Puppet master.
+To point a particular client to a new Puppet master, follow the steps in the sections below.

 ..
 NOTE::

    All commands in this section should be run as the ``root`` user.

-On the Old Puppet Server
+On the Old Puppet Master
 ------------------------

 Collect the Client's Server-Side Artifacts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Until SIMP implements a shared Puppet data store (expected 2017-Q2), you will need to manually copy some artifacts from the old server to the new server
+Until SIMP implements a shared Puppet data store, you will need to manually copy some artifacts from the old server to the new server.

 To do this, run:

 .. code-block:: shell

-   $ find `puppet config --section master print vardir`/simp -name "*<client-fqdn>*" -exec tar --selinux --xattrs -rpvf <client-fqdn>_transfer.tar {} \;
+   # find `puppet config --section master print vardir`/simp -name "*<client-fqdn>*" -exec tar --selinux --xattrs -rpvf <client-fqdn>_transfer.tar {} \;
-   $ find /var/simp/environments -name "*<client-fqdn>*" -exec tar --selinux --xattrs -rpvf <client-fqdn>_transfer.tar {} \;
+   # find /var/simp/environments -name "*<client-fqdn>*" -exec tar --selinux --xattrs -rpvf <client-fqdn>_transfer.tar {} \;

 Then, pull all of the relevant Hiera configuration for the node:

 .. code-block:: shell

-   $ find /etc/puppetlabs/code/environments -name "<client-hostname>.yaml" -exec tar --selinux --xattrs -rpvf <client-hostname>_transfer.tar {} \;
+   # find /etc/puppetlabs/code/environments -name "<client-hostname>.yaml" -exec tar --selinux --xattrs -rpvf <client-hostname>_transfer.tar {} \;
-   $ find /etc/puppetlabs/code/environments -name "<client-fqdn>.yaml" -exec tar --selinux --xattrs -rpvf <client-hostname>_transfer.tar {} \;
+   # find /etc/puppetlabs/code/environments -name "<client-fqdn>.yaml" -exec tar --selinux --xattrs -rpvf <client-hostname>_transfer.tar {} \;

 Remove all of the node specific Hiera data:

 .. code-block:: shell

-   $ find /etc/puppetlabs/code/environments -name "<client-fqdn>.yaml" --delete
+   # find /etc/puppetlabs/code/environments -name "<client-fqdn>.yaml" --delete

 ..
 NOTE::